 Funny pic, right?
 All my drawing usually have stories, and you’re about to hear one.
 (Or read it at least)

-After looking at my card, I realized it needed more.
+After looking at the outside of my card, I realized it needed more.
 I remembered that she had two acres and likes horses, and so on the left of the inside of the card, I drew the basic line art for a horse head, then debated whether to use Copics and Crayola (it’s all I have!) or acrylics.

 Since the acrylics were already out after painting more road pieces for Lego Topia and the front of the card, I picked acrylic.
 And then proceeded to create this.